Edition for Web Developers — Last Updated 3 June 2023

 , with the state

-attribute initialized to document's history object's state.
+attribute initialized to document's history object's state and hasUAVisualTransition

 Restore persisted state given entry.